ayeshanaiyar/anomalydetection/README.md

 10. Gender: Gender of the account holder.
 11. Income: Income of the account holder.
 12. Account_Type: Type of account (e.g., personal, business).
+# Description
+1. Create a virtual environment
+2. Load the transaction_anomalies_dataset.csv file for the project
+3. Install the necessary libraries
+4. Run the code for execution
+5. Predict the model by using IsolationForest
+# Advantages of Isolation Forests
+1. Effective for Unlabeled Data: Isolation Forests do not require labeled data (normal vs. anomaly) for training, making them suitable for scenarios where labeled data is scarce.
+2. Efficient for High-Dimensional Data: The algorithm scales well with high-dimensional data sets, which can be challenging for other anomaly detection methods.
+3. Robust to Noise: Isolation Forests are relatively insensitive to noise and outliers within the data, making them reliable for real-world datasets.
 # Evaluation metrics
 Precision: Normal: 1.00 Anomaly: 1.00
 Recall: Normal: 1.00 Anomaly: 1.00